-The board of directors appointed a remuneration committee comprising Dr André Lagger (chairman), Dr Konrad Bächinger (member).
+The board of directors/liquidators appointed a remuneration committee comprising Dr André Lagger (chairman), Dr Konrad Bächinger (member).

-The remuneration committee draws up proposed remuneration guidelines for the board of directors.
-The members of the board of directors are entitled to reimbursement of their expenses incurred in the interest of the company as well as to compensation corresponding to their activities, as determined by the board of directors.
+The remuneration committee draws up proposed remuneration guidelines for the board of directors, liquidators and management of Castle Alternative Invest AG (in liquidation).
+The members of the board of directors, the liquidators and the management are entitled to reimbursement of their expenses incurred in the interest of the company as well as to compensation corresponding to their activities, as determined by the board of directors/liquidators.